nazzarkevich/weather-app/README.md

-Simple weather app created with React and OpenWeatherMap API.
+Weather app created with React.
+It uses OpenWeatherMap API + Teleport API for weather conditions and city images.